nnoble13/anxious_audio/readme.md

 ## Overview

 This project is a speech recognition system designed to transcribe speech from `.wav` files.
 Currently, it features a Flask application to run the transcription service locally.
-The next phase will introduce sentiment analysis on the transcribed text to evaluate emotional tones.

 Right now it's using sentiment analysis on text that is transcribed, but further I'd like to use text and raw audio.
 Using Twitter-roberta-base-sentiment which is a roBERTa model trained on ~58M tweets and fine-tuned for sentiment analysis.

+Next step will be finetuning the model, then analyzing audio pitch and tone and combine that with Roberta.

 ![This is the current progress](images/Capture.JPG "Work in Progress")